zowe/zowe-cli-sample-plugin/README.md

 **Note:** For an advanced example on how to create a plug-in that serves as a Credential Manager, see [Zowe CLI secrets for Kubernetes](https://github.com/zowe/zowe-cli-secrets-for-kubernetes/)

-The purpose and use of this plugin's  `send check-status` command is documented in [Using the 'send check-status' command](https://github.com/zowe/zowe-cli-sample-plugin/docs/tutorials/send-check-status/SendZosmfCheckStatusCommand.md)
+The purpose and use of this plug-in's  `send check-status` command is documented in [Using the 'send check-status' command](https://github.com/zowe/zowe-cli-sample-plugin/docs/tutorials/send-check-status/SendZosmfCheckStatusCommand.md).

-The purpose and use of this plugin's  `send scrt` command is documented in [Using the 'send scrt' command](https://github.com/zowe/zowe-cli-sample-plugin/docs/tutorials/send-scrt/SendScrtCommand.md)
+The purpose and use of this plug-in's  `send scrt` command is documented in [Using the 'send scrt' command](https://github.com/zowe/zowe-cli-sample-plugin/docs/tutorials/send-scrt/SendScrtCommand.md).

 ### Contribution Guidelines